Skip to main content

 Dual sensory impaired

 Not sure if your child qualifies?
 If your child has an IEP or 504 plan, or has been diagnosed by a doctor or psychologist with any condition affecting learning, they likely qualify.
-Learn more about special education options →
+Start with our complete IEP guide if your child has not been formally evaluated yet, or the 504 vs IEP comparison if you are weighing which document to pursue.
+Once you have the right paperwork in hand, choosing a special needs school walks through the evaluation steps.

 Average Award